thenumbernine/Tensor/README.md

 }
 ```

-Example of using the Hodge dual to compute the inner product:
+Example of using the Hodge dual to compute the inner product of the antisymmetric representations of a and b:
 ```c++
 auto inner(auto const & a, auto const & b)
 //here 'isSquare' means all dimension sizes match